Flagsmith/flagsmith-docs/docs/integrations/amplitude.md

 <img src="/images/integrations/amplitude/amplitude-logo.svg"/>

-!!! note
-    This feature is currently in beta.
-Please contact us if you are interested in joining the beta!

 You can integrate Flagsmith with Amplitude.
 You can automate AB tests by connecting the Flagsmith platform with Amplitude.
 The process is as follows:

 ## Integration Setup